-So far, we have identified four possible causes for changes in household savings: changes in expected (long run) income caused by changed perceptions of income dynamics; changes in perceived uncertainty and the need for precautionary saving; changes in inflation (effectively an effect via real interest rates on relevant assets including money); and changes in liquidity or spendability of assets caused by financial deregulation.
+This section has examined the macroeconometric literature on household consumption and saving.
+So far, we have identified four possible effects: changes in expected (long run) income caused by changed perceptions of income dynamics; changes in perceived uncertainty and the need for precautionary saving; changes in inflation (effectively an effect via real interest rates on relevant assets including money); and changes in liquidity or spendability of assets caused by financial deregulation9.
 Muellbauer (1994) concludes his review of UK saving by using his latest estimate of a consumption function to decompose the 10 percentage point increase in the ratio of consumption to income during 1980-88 as follows:

 percentage points cause

 +2.0 forecast income growth

 +2.5 lower unemployment (more security)

 +0.5 lower income volatility (more security)

 +0.5 +5.0 higher current income growth (for credit constrained) rise in spendability-weighted net asset-income ratio

 -1.0 higher real interest rates

 -1.0 rise of inequality